tyrell-corp/lockpicker/README.md

 # lockpicker

+for Nexus 4, 5, 7 (2013), 10, and Galaxy Nexus

 Unlocks your Android bootloader (without wiping user data),
-then boots into a transient custom/open/insecure recovery,
+then boots into a _transient_ custom/open/insecure recovery,
 then relocks the bootloader from inside that recovery.

 Can also flash a new bootloader or stock recovery version,